Slavurai/deeper/README.md

 and deeper/src/main/resources/example-response.json
 files which can be used for testing the http://localhost:8080/public/intersections.

+The http://localhost:8080/secure/requests/count is protected by basic authentication.
+You can use example credentials created in DataInitializer.java for testing (username: admin, password: admin123 or user: user, password: user123).
+I chose to use DataInitializer instead of, for example, flyway migration scripts, to be able to use encoded passwords.
+The database console can be accessed at http://localhost:8080/h2-console ( jdbc url: jdbc:h2:mem:testdb, username: admin, password: admin ).

 # Architectural overview and motivation behind components/libraries used

 The application is built on top of Spring Boot and uses Spring Security for authentication.